Reviewing Bowlero (BOWL) and Its Competitors

 Bowlero has a beta of 0.21, suggesting that its stock price is 79% less volatile than the S&P 500.
 Comparatively, Bowlero’s peers have a beta of 1.56, suggesting that their average stock price is 56% more volatile than the S&P 500.

-This table compares Bowlero and its peers top-line revenue, earnings per share and valuation.
+This table compares Bowlero and its peers gross revenue, earnings per share and valuation.

 |Gross Revenue